Cyncrovee/Cyncrovee-Config-Files/README.md

 # cynvee-main-config-files

+# Waring: The Emacs config is being transferred to https://github.com/Cyncrovee/Unbox-EMC.
+Look there for future updates.

 This is a git repo for my configuration files.
 If you decide to use any of these configs, feel free to add or remove from them as you see fit- Have fun with it!